-Another area of recent litigation has concerned the gathering of ZIP codes and personal information at the time of credit card purchases.
-A number of states have statutes that arguably relate to these practices, and several consumer class actions have been brought pursuant to these statutes or common law.
-For example, in One Beacon American Insurance Co. v.
-Urban Outfitters, the court rejected one of the insured's claims for coverage on the ground that there was no allegation of public dissemination of information and publication required communication to the public at large.
-A second claim was rejected on the theory that receipt of unsolicited junk mail alleged a violation of the right to seclusion, not secrecy, and was therefore not within the right of privacy covered by the policy.
-While it found that a third claim was sufficiently disseminated to satisfy the publication requirement, the court nonetheless held that coverage was precluded by a statutory exclusion against collecting or recording information.
+American Insurance Co. v.
+Urban Outfitters105 the court rejected one of the insured's claims for coverage on the ground that there was no allegation of public dissemination of information and publication required communication to the public at large.
+A second claim was rejected on the theory that receipt of unsolicited junk mail alleged a violation of the right to seclusion, not secrecy, and was therefore not within the right of privacy covered by the policy.106 While it found a third claim alleged sufficient dissemination of personal information to satisfy the publication requirement, the court nonetheless held that coverage was precluded by a statutory exclusion against collecting or recording information.107 A similar exclusion was applied by the court in Big 5 Sporting Goods Corp. v.
+Zurich American Insurance Co.,108 which also refused to find a common law claim outside the exclusion.109